Agricultural Leadership Education and Communication

 Total Number of Credit Hours: 32 Grad.
 Unit(s)

-The online Agricultural Education Master of Science program is planned as a terminal degree for students who have completed the requirements of a four-year curriculum in agricultural education or allied fields of study.
+The online Agricultural Leadership Education & Communication Master of Science program is planned as a terminal degree for students who have completed the requirements of a four-year curriculum in agricultural education or allied fields of study.
 Areas of concentration include program planning, curriculum development, teaching methodologies, instructional technologies and youth development.
 Students in the program complete course work in both education and agriculture for professional development to enhance best practices as a current educator or become community college instructors of agriculture programs, extension agents or other related work areas.
-Only individuals currently teaching agriculture in Illinois under a provisional certificate may pursue certification through the online program.
 More information may be found on our website regarding the teacher education concentration for state certification.